-- 19. At all times relevant herein, Defendant CHARLES MERRITT ("MERRITT") was employed by and working on behalf of the SDSDRCL and resided within the jurisdiction of the State of California.
+- 18. At all times relevant herein, Defendant JAMES BLACKMON ("BLACKMON") was employed by and working on behalf of the SDSD and resided within the jurisdiction of the State of California.
+In his capacity as a SDSD Deputy and employee, he acted under color of law and actively participated in the investigation resulting in the wrongful arrest, prosecution, conviction, and incarceration of Plaintiff.
+Defendant BLACKMON is sued in his individual capacity. - 19.
+At all times relevant herein, Defendant CHARLES MERRITT ("MERRITT") was employed by and working on behalf of the SDSDRCL and resided within the jurisdiction of the State of California.
 In his capacity as a SDSDRCL criminalist and employee, he acted under color of law and actively participated in the investigation resulting in the wrongful arrest, prosecution, conviction, and incarceration of Plaintiff.
 Defendant MERRITT is sued in his individual capacity. - 20.
 At all times relevant herein, Defendant CONNIE MILTON ("MILTON") was employed by and working on behalf of the SDSDRCL and resided within the jurisdiction of the State of California.
 In her capacity as a SDSDRCL criminalist and employee, she acted under color of law and actively participated in the investigation resulting in the wrongful arrest, prosecution, conviction, and incarceration of Plaintiff.
 Defendant MILTON is sued in her individual capacity. - 21.
 At all times relevant herein, Defendant RON BARRY ("BARRY") was employed by and working on behalf of the SDSDRCL and resided within the jurisdiction of the State of California.
-In his capacity as a SDSDRCL director and supervisor, he acted under color of law and actively participated in the investigation resulting in the wrongful arrest, prosecution, conviction, and incarceration of Plaintiff.
-Defendant BARRY is sued in his individual capacity. - 22.
-At all times relevant herein, Defendant ALAN KEEL ("KEEL") was working for Forensic Science Associates ("FSA") on behalf of the SDSDRCL and resided within the jurisdiction of the State of California.
-In his capacity as an agent of SDSDRCL, he acted under color of law and actively participated in the investigation resulting in the wrongful arrest, prosecution, conviction, and incarceration of Plaintiff.
-Defendant KEEL is sued in his individual capacity.
+In his capacity as a SDSDRCL director and supervisor, he acted under color of law and actively participated in the investigation

-- 23. At all times relevant herein, Defendant EDWARD BLAKE ("BLAKE") was as the director of FSA, working on behalf of the SDSDRCL and resided within the jurisdiction of the State of California.
-In his capacity as an agent of SDSDRCL, he acted under color of law and actively participated in the investigation resulting in the wrongful arrest, prosecution, conviction, and incarceration of Plaintiff.
-Defendant BLAKE is sued in his individual capacity. - 24.
-At the present time, the true names and capacities of Defendants sued herein as DOES 1 through 10 are unknown to Plaintiff.
+22. At the present time, the true names and capacities of Defendants sued herein as DOES 1 through 10 are unknown to Plaintiff.
 At all relevant times, DOES 1-10 were police officers, detectives, sergeants, captains, commanders, chiefs of police, civilian employees, agents, policy makers, and/or representatives of the SDDA, SDSD and SDSDRCL, as well as employees, agents, policymakers and representatives of Defendant COUNTY.
 At all relevant times, DOES 1-10 were acting under color of law and within the course and scope of their employment.
 DOES 1-10 are natural persons and are sued in their individual and official capacity.
 Upon information and belief, the true names, capacities, and acts/omissions of DOE Defendants are contained in records, documents, and other discovery that is unavailable to Plaintiff and can only be ascertained through the discovery process.
-Upon information and belief, each of the DOE Defendants was in some manner responsible for the violation of Plaintiff's rights and resulting 23 injuries, as alleged herein, and Plaintiff will ask leave of this Court to amend the complaint to allege such names and responsibility when that information is ascertained.
+Upon information and belief, each of the DOE Defendants was in some manner responsible for the violation of Plaintiff's rights and resulting injuries, as alleged herein, and Plaintiff will ask leave of this Court to amend the complaint to allege such names and responsibility when that information is ascertained.